Complete 2026 GuideUpdated Monthly

 April is the most popular month for cherry blossoms and perfect weather (52-63°F/11-17°C), BUT it's the most crowded and expensive time.
 For better value with similar experiences, consider: October-November (stunning fall foliage, fewer crowds than spring), May 6-31 (after Golden Week, wisteria blooms, 30% cheaper), or late March (early sakura in southern regions, lower prices).

-If you want to keep planning, these are the next guides and tools I'd open.
+If you want to keep planning, these are the next guides and tools worth opening.

 Seasonal Guides